-Systematic Theology I SYSTH 3053 3

-Systematic Theology II SYSTH 3063 3

 Systematic Theology III SYSTH 3073 3

 Baptist Heritage BPTST 3203 3

 Church History I CHAHT 3103 3

-Church History II СНАНТ 3113 3
+Church History II CHAHT 3113 3

 Christian Formation EDMIN 3022 2

 Total 44

-Great Commis ssion Studies
+Great Commission n Studies

 Christian Leadership EDMIN 3043 3

 Strategies for Disciple Making EDMIN 3053 3

 Contemporary Evangelism EVANG 3303 3

 Introduction to Missiology MISSN 3363 3

-Introduction to Expository Preaching PRCHG 3313 3
+Introduction to Expository Preaching 2 PRCHG 3313 3

 The Church Gathered: Theology of Worship WORSP 4323 3

 Total 18

-Educational Mi nistry Studies
+Educational Minist ry Studies

 Principles of Biblical Counseling CNSLN 3203 3

 Foundations for Bible Teaching EDMIN 3033 3

+EDMIN 3063 3

-Family Ministry and the Church EDMIN 3063 3
+Family Ministry and the Church EDMIN 3003

-Biblical Anthropology and Discipleship EDMIN 3103 3
+Family Ministry and the Church Biblical Anthropology and Discipleship EDMIN 3003 3

-Total 12

-Concentration Studies

-Field Experience 2

-Educational Ministries Concentration Course I 3

-Educational Ministries Concentration Course II 3

-Educational Ministries Concentration Course III 3
+Educational Ministries Concentration Course I 3 Educational Ministries Concentration Course II 3 Educational Ministries Concentration Course III 3 Field Experience 3 2 Total 11 Degree Total 85

-Total 11

-Degree Total 85

-&lt;sup>1 Students who have completed Old Testament or New Testament introductory courses in their undergraduate work with a grade of "A" or "B" may be eligible to replace these surveys with other OLDTS and NEWTS courses instead.
+1Students who have completed Old Testament or New Testament introductory courses in their undergraduate work with a grade of "A" or "B" may be eligible to replace these surveys with other OLDTS and NEWTS courses instead.
 An evaluation of the undergraduate transcript must be performed to determine eligibility.
 The student must complete an "Advanced Standing without Credit" application and have a transcript evaluation by the Office of the Registrar.